Gloria Steinem: International activism on behalf of women

 On June 1, 2013, Steinem was a presenter at the "Chime For Change: The Sound Of Change Live" Concert at Twickenham Stadium in London, England.
 Later in 2014, UN Women began its commemoration of the 20th anniversary of the Fourth World Conference on Women, and as part of that campaign Steinem (and others) spoke at the Apollo Theater in New York City.
 Chime For Change was funded by Gucci, focusing on using innovative approaches to raise funds and awareness especially regarding girls and women.

-Steinem has stated, "I think the fact that I've become a symbol for the women's movement is somewhat accidental.
+Steinem stated, "I think the fact that I've become a symbol for the women's movement is somewhat accidental.
 A woman member of Congress, for example, might be identified as a member of Congress; it doesn't mean she's any less of a feminist but she's identified by her nearest male analog.
 Well, I don't have a male analog so the press has to identify me with the movement.
 I suppose I could be referred to as a journalist, but because Ms. is part of a movement and not just a typical magazine, I'm more likely to be identified with the movement.
 There's no other slot to put me in."

 Contrary to popular belief, Steinem did not coin the feminist slogan "A woman needs a man like a fish needs a bicycle".
 Although she helped popularize it, the phrase is actually attributable to Irina Dunn.
 When Time magazine published an article attributing the saying to Steinem, Steinem wrote a letter saying the phrase had been coined by Dunn.
 Another phrase sometimes wrongly attributed to Steinem is: "If men could get pregnant, abortion would be a sacrament."
 Steinem herself attributed it to "an old Irish woman taxi driver in Boston", whom she said she and Florynce Kennedy met.

-On May 24, 2015, International Women's Day for Disarmament thirty women, including two Nobel Peace laureates from 15 countries, linked arms with 10,000 Korean women, stationing themselves on both sides of the DMZ to urge a formal end to the Korean War (1950–1953), the reunification of families divided during the war, and a peace building process with women in leadership positions to resolve seventy years of hostility following WWII.
+On May 24, 2015, International Women's Day for Disarmament, thirty women, including two Nobel Peace Prize laureates from 15 countries, linked arms with 10,000 Korean women, stationing themselves on both sides of the Korean Demilitarized Zone (DMZ) to urge a formal end to the Korean War (1950–1953), the reunification of families divided during the war, and a peace-building process with women in leadership positions to resolve seventy years of hostility following World War II.
 It was unusual for South Korea and North Korea to reach consensus on allowing peace activists to enter the tense border area, one of the world's most dangerous places, where hundreds of thousands of troops are stationed in a heavily mined zone that divides South Korea from nuclear North Korea.

-In addition to Steinem, participants in crossing the DMZ included organizer Christine Ahn from Hawaii; feminist Suzuyo Takazato from Okinawa; Amnesty International human rights lawyer Erika Guevara of Mexico; Liberian peace and reconciliation advocate Leymah Gbowee; Philippines lawmaker Liza Maza; Northern Ireland peace activist Mairead Maguire and Colonel Ann Wright, a retired officer who resigned from the U.S. military to protest the US invasion of Iraq.
+In addition to Steinem, participants in crossing the DMZ included organizer Christine Ahn from Hawaii; feminist Suzuyo Takazato from Okinawa; Amnesty International human rights lawyer Erika Guevara of Mexico; Liberian peace and reconciliation advocate Leymah Gbowee; Philippines lawmaker Liza Maza; Northern Ireland peace activist Mairead Maguire and Colonel Ann Wright, a retired officer who resigned from the U.S. military to protest the U.S. invasion of Iraq.